tommeier/bootstrap/README.md

-		rake db:database_dump file_name=live_database_dump.sql				#Dump file to default bootstrap location rake db:database_dump bootstrap=true								#Dump default bootstrap file (for use in specs and initial clean DB load - db/bootstrap/bootstrap_data.sql) rake db:database_dump ignore_tables='messages,incidents'			#Dump file with certain tables ignored (useful when generating multiple dumps and concatenating) rake db:database_dump additional_params='-d,-t'						#Pass in any additional parameters that mysqldump accepts (mysqldump --help)
+		rake db:database_dump file_name=live_database_dump.sql				#Dump file to default bootstrap location rake db:database_dump bootstrap=true								#Dump default bootstrap file (for use in specs and initial clean DB load - db/bootstrap/bootstrap_data.sql) rake db:database_dump ignore_tables='messages,incidents'			#Dump file with certain tables ignored (useful when generating multiple dumps and concatenating) rake db:database_dump additional_params='-d,-t'						#Pass in any additional parameters that your database accepts (eg. mysqldump --help / pg_dump --help)

 rake db:database_dump RAIlS_ENV=live_export ignore_tables='messages,incidents,entities' additional_params='-d,-t'
-Create a mysql database dump of the environment in a specified or default location for loading later (or just as a backup file).
+Create a database dump of the environment in a specified or default location for loading later (or just as a backup file).
 This will overwrite any file by the same name, so if used for backup specify a unique filename.

 		rake db:database_load												#Load default bootstrap file ( db/bootstrap/bootstrap\_data.sql)
 		rake db:database_load file=db/bootstrap/live_database_dump.sql		#Load the sql dump file specified

 Load, and overwrite, current database environment with a passed file name.

+Pass 'display=true' if you'd like to see the command being output to your database.
+For example:
+    rake db:database_dump display=true

 ### Bootstrap - Reset Application
 		rake db:reset_app 													#Reset the application to bootstrap data dump